-District Level Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan Review / SA Basildon Borough Council Revised Publication Local Plan 2014-2034 (emerging) The Plan sets housing need at 17,791 dwellings (at least 15,465 dwellings by 2034).
-Makes provision of 92ha of land in order to deliver at least 51ha of additional employment development falling within use classes B1, B2 and B8 during the plan period.
-Understanding the implications of housing and employment growth over Local Plan period (between 15-20 years as stipulated in individual LPA Plans) is important to indicate forecasts in aggregate demand across the County.
-This can in turn assist in determining the need for amendment to Plan policy.
-Braintree District Council Publication Draft Local Plan (Section Two) For housing requirements, see 'North Essex Authorities (NEAs) Common Strategic Section One Plan.'
-The Plan sets out employment land requirements for the period 2016 - 33 for two plausible scenarios, baseline and higher growth.
-These two bookends provide flexibility to allow for a supply trajectory to reflect their differing requirements.
-For Braintree, there is a requirement for between 23 and 43.3 hectares of employment land required.
-Understanding the implications of housing and employment growth over Local Plan period (between 15-20 years as stipulated in individual LPA Plans) is important to indicate forecasts in aggregate demand across the County.
-This can in turn assist in determining the need for amendment to Plan policy.
-Brentwood Local Plan 2016-2033 (Pre- Submission) & Addendum of Focused Provision is made for 7,752 new residential dwellings (net) to be built in the borough over the Plan period 2016-2033 at an annual average rate of 310 dwellings per year to 2022/23, followed by 584 dwellings Understanding the implications of housing and employment growth over Local Plan period (between 15-20 years as stipulated in
+District Level Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan / SA Basildon Borough Council Revised Publication Local Plan 2014-2034 (withdrawn) The withdrawn Plan set housing need at 20,160 dwellings (16,792 dwellings outstanding as of April 2021) by 2034.
+Understanding the implications of growth over Local Plan period (between 15-20 years as stipulated in individual LPA Plans) is important to indicate forecasts in aggregate demand across the County.
+Braintree District Local Plan 2033 (Section 1 and 2) (2022) The adopted Plan sets housing need at 14,320 dwellings (10,159 dwellings outstanding as of April 2021) by 2033.
+Understanding the implications of growth over Local Plan period (between 15-20 years as stipulated in individual LPA Plans) is important to indicate forecasts in aggregate demand across the County.
+Brentwood Local Plan 2016-2033 (2022) The adopted Plan sets housing need at 7,752 dwellings (6,775 dwellings outstanding as of April 2021) by 2033.
+Understanding the implications of growth over Local Plan period (between 15-20 years as stipulated in individual LPA Plans) is important to indicate forecasts in aggregate demand across the County.
+Castle Point Local Plan (emerging) The previous withdrawn Plan set housing need at 5,325 dwellings (4,888 dwellings outstanding as of April 2021) by 2033.
+Understanding the implications of growth over Local Plan period (between 15-20 years